lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true">}}

-To not throw all your work in the garbage every time, you can also export all your layers into a single JSON and import it later the same way.
-You will find the export option in the **Layer Controls** under **export** write next to the settings.
+To avoid throwing all your work in the trash every time, you can also export all your layers into a single JSON and import it later in the same way.
+You can find the export option in the **Layer Controls** under **export**, right next to the settings.

 ## The MITRE ATT&CK framework's major drawback.

-Right now my biggest problem with the MITRE ATT&CK framework is its reduced capability of filtering and finding thread groups based on a given industry.
-My example just works for the big ones like finance, healthcare, military, etc.
-I attended to use the industry 'e-commerce' where I'm currently working in as an example for this post, but there is not a single thread group related to it in the framework.
+Right now my biggest problem with the MITRE ATT&CK framework is its limited ability to filter and find thread groups based on a given industry.
+My example only works for the big ones like finance, healthcare, military, etc. I wanted to use the 'e-commerce' industry I currently work in as an example for this post, but there isn't a single thread group related to it in the framework.
 So I had to pick a big industry like finance.

-Actually that's my one and only problem right now.
-If you know about a good adversaries/thread group-industry mapping, that is also compatible with the MITRE ATT&CK adversaries, then please contact me on Mastodon `@lukasrotermund@social.tchncs.de`.
-You will find an update here, when I have found a good source for a better mapping.
+Actually, that's my only problem at the moment.
+If you know of a good adversary/ thread group to industry mapping that is also compatible with the MITRE ATT&CK adversaries, please contact me at Mastodon `@lukasrotermund@social.tchncs.de`.
+You will find an update here if I find a good source for a better mapping.

 ## Some final thoughts

-I like the MITRE ATT&CK framework and the Navigator very much.
-MITRE it's community build something very impressive here.
-It's rich in information and the navigator is a pretty simple to use tool.
-The framework provides a clear and minimalistic structure but is also able to give a lot of structured information.
+I really like the MITRE ATT&CK framework and the Navigator.
+The MITRE community has built something very impressive here.
+It's rich in information and the Navigator is a very easy to use tool.
+The framework provides a clear and minimalist structure but is also able to provide a lot of structured information.

-I would love to be able to use it a better way and to analyse attack vectors for every industry, not only the big ones.
+I would like to be able to use it in a better way and analyse attack vectors for every industry, not just the big ones.